Santosajoao/Santosajoao/README.md

 I'm João Pedro Santos de Araujo

 - 🔭 I’m currently study at Universidade Tecnológica Federal do Paraná
-- 🌱 I’m currently learning HTML5, CSS, JavaScript, C
+- 🌱 I’m currently learning HTML5, CSS, JavaScript, React, C
 - 📫 Contact me: joaosantos162003@gmail.com
 - 👦 About me: Studying 2nd period of Software Engineering at UTFPR (Federal Technological University of Paraná).
 I am communicative, easy to work in groups, easy to adapt to the most diverse situations, proactive and problem-solving ability.
 I have knowledge of web development such as HTML, CSS and JavaScript.
 Also having basic knowledge of the C language.
 I want to learn more and grow professionally in the area of software development.